zalnur/Assignment-1-CS1/Exercises.md

 - Asks the user to enter his/her last name.
 - Prints out the user’s last name and date of birth, in that order.

-An example of an interaction with your program is shown below (the words printed in blue are from the computer, based on your commands, the words in black are a user’s input – the colors are simply here to help you distinguish the two components):
+An example of an interaction with your program is shown below (the words printed in bold are from the computer, based on your commands, the words in regular font are a user’s input – the difference help syou distinguish the two components):

 Enter your date of birth:
 **01/26/32**